MagmaEngine/MagmaEngine/README.md

 Goals
     very compatible with blender
-    All written in C and opengl
+    All written in C and vulkan